 TCP full form Transmission Control Protocol or Internet Protocol.
 The TCP shared information through the socket from source to destination.
 The TCP’s send and receive data from the host.
 But Transmission Control Protocol has a bit data packet to shared.

 The TCP/IP protocol specifies the format of a segment and acknowledges it.
-That has two machines for reliable segment transfer to machine uses to ensure that the data reached.
+That has machines for reliable segment transfer to machine uses to ensure that the data reached.

 So, The TCP protocol used to identify a process on a given machine for communicating.

 The Transmission Control Protocol is connection-oriented.
 Because the two TCP’s at the sender and receiver over a network must set up as virtual connection to send and receive segments or data.